 The Process

-As a freelance senior product designer, I was responsible for the end-to-end mobile app design process – from working with the co-founders on understanding the problems we wanted to solve to defining and desgining the solutions.
+As a freelance Senior Product Designer, I was responsible for the end-to-end mobile app design process, from working with the co-founders to understand the problems we wanted to solve to defining and designing the solutions.

 I would then begin mapping flows and creating task lists of what users would need to do during each part of the flow.
 This would be followed with design - working first with rough UI, creating prototypes, gathering feedback from the stakeholders and developers, and then further refining and polishing the designs.